analytiq-hub/analytiq-hub.github.io/products.md

 # Bitdribble Microcontainers

 Bitdribble microcontainers can be used to containerize and to schedule running application code.
+A typical use case is to schedule periodic network tests, and report back server or service availability.
 * Github: [bitdribble](https://github.com/Bitdribble/bitdribble)
 * Docs: [bitdribble.readthedocs.io](https://bitdribble.readthedocs.io/en/latest/)